redhat-cop/infra.aap_configuration/roles/workflow_launch/README.md

-# tower_configuration.inventory_source_update
+# tower_configuration.workflow_launch
 ## Description
-An Ansible Role to update a list of inventory sources in Ansible Tower.
+An Ansible Role to launch a job template in Ansible Tower.

 ## Requirements
 ansible-galaxy collectioninstall  -r tests/collections/requirements.yml to be installed